NeilProject/ApolloGameEngine/docs/command reffernce.md

 ## void Graphics.Flip()
 Shows all stuff drawn during a drawing stage.
 (At the end of a drawing callback, this function is called automatically).

-## void Graphics.Rect(int x, int y, int w, int h)
+## void Graphics.Rect(int x, int y, int w, int h, bool open=false)
-Draws a rectangle
+Draws a rectangle.
+The "open" parameter will if set true draw a line beased rectangle.
+Otherwise a filled one.

 ## void Graphics.Line(int x1, int y1, int x2, int y2)
 Draws a line